 BY ALEJANDRO LIFSCHITZ

-Santa Cruz province in southern Argentina has major oil and natural gas reserves, promising deposits of gold and silver and a population of barely one person per kilometer.
+Argentina has major oil and natural gas reserves, promising deposits of gold and silver and a population of barely one person per kilometer.
 Yet it lives on the verge of bankruptcy.

 Last month, the local legislature tried to pass an austerity plan that included pension cuts and lay-offs among state employees.
 The initiative failed when hundreds of angry protesters swarmed the building.